Haantjes Algebras and Diagonalization: Haantjes algebras

 \subsection{Cyclic Haantjes algebras}

-An especially relevant class of Haantjes algebras is represented by those generated by a {\it single} Haantjes operator $\boldsymbol{L}:TM\mapsto TM$.
+An especially relevant class of Haantjes algebras is represented by the algebras generated by a \textit{single} Haantjes operator $\boldsymbol{L}:TM\mapsto TM$.
 In fact, one can consider the algebra $\mathcal{L}$ of all powers of $\boldsymbol{L}$

-Due to Proposition \ref{pr:Lpowers}, it is a Haantjes algebra that we shall call a \emph{cyclic} Haantjes algebra.
-Its rank is equal to the degree of the minimal polynomial of $\boldsymbol{L}$ that is not greater than $n$, due to the Cayley--Hamilton theorem.
+Due to Proposition \ref{pr:Lpowers}, the algebra $\mathcal{L}(\boldsymbol{L})$ is an example of a Haantjes algebra; we shall call it \emph{cyclic} Haantjes algebra.
+Its rank is equal to the degree of the minimal polynomial of $\boldsymbol{L}$, which is not greater than $n$, due to the Cayley--Hamilton theorem.

-A natural question is to establish whether a given Haantjes algebra can be generated by a single Haantjes operator, which would define a cyclic Haantjes algebra.
-To investigate this problem, the following definition will be useful. \begin{definition} Let $(M, \mathscr{H})$ be an Abelian Haantjes algebra with identity and of rank $\mathrm{m}$.
-An operator $\boldsymbol{L}$ having its minimal polynomial of degree $\mathrm{m}$ will be called a cyclic generator of $\mathscr{H}$ if
+A natural question is to establish whether a given Haantjes algebra can be generated by a single Haantjes operator.
+To this aim, we introduce the notion of cyclic generator of $\mathscr{H}$. \begin{definition} Let $(M, \mathscr{H})$ be a rank $\mathrm{m}$ Abelian Haantjes algebra.
+An operator $\boldsymbol{L}:TM \to TM$ whose minimal polynomial is of degree $\mathrm{h}\geq \mathrm{m}$ will be said to be a cyclic generator of $\mathscr{H}$ if